 Review options for storing data in Azure

-Azure provides a variety of storage tools and services, including Azure Storage.
+Azure provides a variety of storage tools and services.
 To determine which Azure technology is best suited for your scenario, see Review your storage options in the Azure Cloud Adoption Framework.

 Sample scenarios for Azure Storage services

-The following table compares Files, Blobs, Disks, Queues, Tables, and Azure NetApp Files, and shows example scenarios for each.
+The following table compares Azure Storage services and shows example scenarios for each.